nyhtml/Arctic-Fox/README.md

   * XHCI-200-series-injector.kext

 View the list of [kexts](https://www.dualbootpc.com/software/kexts/) available on GixxerPC: http://gixxer.us/3aS5d6m

+## Install to Boot Drive

+With [Release v1.5.0](https://github.com/Sipylus/Arctic-Fox/releases/tag/1.5.0) and earlier applied to the 16GB [USB drive](https://www.dualbootpc.com/hardware/usb/), insert into a USB 2.0 and set as FIRST/PRIMARY in the BIOS settings.

+## BIOS Settings

 ## Releases

 See the latest [releases](https://github.com/Sipylus/Arctic-Fox/releases) for the project.